 As in most Asian countries, they drive on the left side of the road in Bali, so you have to take special care when cars come forward if you are not used to driving on the left side.
 In my case, and on the less frequented roads, I ended up driving in the middle or avoiding the great number of potholes in the road.
 Whenever I could see a car coming in the opposite direction I just remembered to drive towards the left.

 Gas Price in Bali

 Gas is very cheap in Bali, with a price of around 33,642 IDR per gallon ($2.38).
 However, the gas stations in Bali are very different from the ones in the US and other developed countries, where you can find pumps, rest stops, and bathrooms.

-The usual way to sell gas in Bali is through small stands with wooden shelves full of glass bottles with gasoline, where they will fill your Bali scooter tank.
+The usual way to sell gas in Bali is through small stands with wooden shelves full of glass bottles with gasoline, where they’ll fill your Bali scooter tank.

 Can I travel to Bali without a motorbike?

-Although having your own motorcycle to go wherever you want is very comfortable, you can go around Bali without a scooter with no problem.
+Although having your own motorcycle to go wherever you want is very comfortable, you can get around Bali without a scooter without a problem.
 Luckily, there are a lot of tours in Bali that take you to the main places to visit in Bali.

-I did it and the truth is that for someone who is riding a bike for the first time, it might be overwhelming.
-It is true that renting a scooter in Bali has many advantages, such as deciding your own schedules and itinerary.
-However, there are many downsides like swallowing the dust when driving on unpaved roads or the endless hours of riding where I ended up with horrible back pain.
+I did it, and the truth is that for someone who’s riding a bike for the first time, it might be overwhelming.
+It’s true that renting a scooter in Bali has many advantages, such as deciding your own schedules and itinerary.
+However, there are many downsides, such as swallowing dust when driving on unpaved roads or the endless hours of riding where I ended up with horrible back pain.

-I don’t regret it at all, but I think that, if you can afford traveling by hiring tours in Bali is much easier and safe.
+I don’t regret it at all, but I think that if you can afford to travel by hiring tours in Bali; it’s much easier and safer.

 In any case, don’t ever try to learn to ride a motorcycle in Bali.
 I rented a motorbike in Madrid during the two weeks before my trip to learn and get used to the scooter.